poblouin/poblouin/README.md

 - 🌱 I’m currently learning deeper subjects in Vue.js and GraphQL.

-- 👯 I’m looking to collaborate on nothing at the moment.

 - 💬 Talk to me about JavaScript, Vue.js, Home Automation, Open Source.

 <h2> Skills </h2>